Visa and deportation controversies in the second Trump administration: Lynn-Ette & Sons farmworkers

 On May 2, 2025, ICE agents pulled over a bus carrying immigrant workers for Lynn-Ette & Sons who had been in a multi-year battle with their employer over unionization.
-The employees were from Mexico and Guatemala and were all employed as year-round workers.
+The employees were from Mexico and Guatemala and were employed as year-round workers.
 Sources in contact with the workers' families said that the raid "did not appear to be a broad sweep but rather a targeted enforcement aimed at specific people" and that the agents had a list of workers they expected to find on the bus.
 ICE did not identify themselves during the raid, but later confirmed they had been responsible for the arrests.
 As of May 5, five of the workers' locations were known while the other nine were unaccounted for.
 Lynn-Ette & Sons denied any prior knowledge or responsibility for the raid.

 Vermont migrant organizers

-In June 2025, José Ignacio “Nacho” De La Cruz and his stepdaughter Heidi Perez, both members of the farmworker-led immigrant rights group Migrant Justice, were violently arrested in Vermont by Border Patrol agents who smashed their car window and detained them.
+In June 2025, José Ignacio "Nacho" De La Cruz and his stepdaughter Heidi Perez, both members of the farmworker-led immigrant rights group Migrant Justice, were violently arrested in Vermont by Border Patrol agents who smashed their car window and detained them.
 According to a spokesperson for Migrant Justice, De La Cruz called a hotline for migrant workers and remained on the phone with them while "calmly exercising his right to remain silent, requesting that border patrol explain the cause of the traffic stop."
 In court documents, De La Cruz said that CBP agents hurt him and Perez, and threatened to hurt them or retaliate against their families if they did not cooperate.
 He also alleged that an agent told them they had "no rights" and refused to allow them a phone call.
 De La Cruz and Perez are in custody at Richford immigration station pending removal proceedings.
 De La Cruz was a member of Migrant Justice's steering committee and a worker-owner in a Vermont construction cooperative.
-He helped pass legislation protecting the rights of farmworkers and dairy workers, such as the Vermont Housing Access for Immigrant Families bill.
+He helped pass legislation protecting the rights of farm workers and dairy workers, such as the Vermont Housing Access for Immigrant Families bill.
 Perez had advocated for the extension of need-based financial aid and in-state tuition to all state residents.
 Supporters said the pair were taking groceries to migrant workers afraid to leave their homes when CBP apprehended them.
-CBP later accused De La Cruz of transporting other migrants within the United States, but did not charge him with any crime based on this accusation.
-Migrant Justice spokesperson Will Lambek said that CBP's allegations "do not change the essential fact that Nacho and Heidi were detained without cause while delivering food to farmworkers," and that they were "wholly unrelated to the actual circumstances of their violent detainment."
+CBP later accused De La Cruz of transporting other migrants within the United States, but did not charge him with a crime.
+Migrant Justice spokesperson Will Lambek said that CBP's allegations "do not change the essential fact that Nacho and Heidi were detained without cause while delivering food to farmworkers" and that they were "wholly unrelated to the actual circumstances of their violent detainment."
 The pair's detention provoked rallies in support of their freedom at the Richford border station, the Vermont Statehouse, and a federal court in Burlington.